fetchai/docs-archived/docs/etch-language/functions.md

 `print()` is available without a line break.

-If the variable is a string, you don't have to cast it before printing, otherwise you should cast it with `toString()`.
+Often, if the variable is a string, you don't have to cast it before printing, otherwise you should cast it with `toString()`.

 !!! note
 	`etch` strips out all `printLn()` statements in a release environment.
 This means that logs and other miscellaneous debug code never finds its way onto ledger shards.